cormas/cormas/README.md

 # Description

 This is an ongoing effort to port CORMAS to [Pharo ecosystem](http://www.pharo.org/).
-Current stable version of CORMAS is based on VisualWorks 7.6 and still can be found on: http://cormas.cirad.fr/indexeng.htm

 Some documentation (to be cleaned and reorganized) about Cormas is available on the Wiki here: https://github.com/cormas/documentation